arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 ---
-title: "Ruby and AOP: Decouple your code even more"
 created_at: 2013-07-13 17:16:03 +0200
 publish: true
 newsletter: arkency_form
 author: Marcin Grzywaczewski
 tags: [ 'ruby', 'AOP' ]
 ---

+# Ruby and AOP: Decouple your code even more

 We, programmers, care for our applications' design greatly.
 We can spend hours arguing about solutions that we dislike and refactoring our code to